PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 required.
 Sequential fixed-seed evaluation reports maximum absolute errors of `0.0008544921875` and `0.0081634521484375`, respectively, with cosine similarity above `0.9999999999995` for both models.

+`yolo11x-obb.onnx` is likewise promoted from a missing report to a pass by fixing its symbolic batch dimension with `input_image:1,3,1024,1024`.
+The sequential fixed-seed comparison reports maximum absolute error `6.103515625e-05`, RMSE `2.986316236369173e-06`, and cosine similarity `0.9999999999999999`.
+No converter rewrite was required.

 The root-only Tier 4 gate at commit `0a8ee88` contains 30 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier4_root_0a8ee88.json`: 12